 Share this Post

-Serverless computing is one of the buzzwords of 2019, but it remains a mysterious term for many web developers.
+Serverless computing is one of the buzzwords, but it remains a mysterious term for many web developers.

 At its core, the serverless model replaces static virtual machines with temporary instances of computing functionality.
 Meaning that it comes into existence when it is needed and then disappears again.

 Because of this, serverless technology has many advantages for web developers.

 It can dramatically cut the cost of computing resources and allows developers to focus on development rather than managing the security and load on their servers.

 It’s no surprise, given these advantages, that Gartner has referred to serverless technology in their annual Top 10 Strategic Technology Trends for 2017.

 Working with serverless models is likely to become one of the key skills for ops engineers in the coming years.
 Following that trend we’ll break down the basics of the model, and what it can offer you.